hunaispc/FlutterCourseModules/1-Dart/module4.md

      { "name": "John", "prices": [230, 100, 310, 320] }
    ];
    ```
-   - Print the prices and marks.
+   - Print the prices and numbers.

 ### **Nested Map Operations**
 6. Given the following List of Maps: